 Baldersby St James C of E Primary School is committed to promoting the safety and wellbeing of all students.
 We achieve this through putting in place robust systems and procedures to manage any concerns reported.
 We respond immediately to any concerns raised and ensure that these are dealt with appropriately, sensitively and in a timely manner.

-Students can report concerns by contacting any member of staff, or specifically Mrs J Ahmed as our dedicated safeguarding lead.
+Students can report concerns by contacting any member of staff, or specifically Mrs Steff Brown, our Designated Safeguarding Lead.

 School contact T: 01765 640277